-The primary purpose of the SOR is to issue and control United States Government building passes issued to all CMS employees and non-CMS employees who require continuous access to CMS buildings in Baltimore and other CMS and HHS facilities.
-Information retrieved from this SOR will be used to: support regulatory and policy functions performed within the Agency or by a contractor or consultant, assist other Federal agencies with activities related to this system, support constituent requests made to congressional representatives, and support litigation involving the Agency.
-We have provided background information about the modified system in the "Supplementary Information" section below.
+The primary purpose of the system of records is to establish an accurate, current, and comprehensive database containing standardized enrollment, eligibility, and paid claims of Medicaid beneficiaries to be used for the administration of Medicaid at the Federal level, produce statistical reports, support Medicaid related research, and assist in the detection of fraud and abuse in the Medicare and Medicaid programs.
+Information in this system will also be used to: Support regulatory and policy functions performed within the Agency or by a contractor or consultant, another Federal or state agency, agency of a state government, an agency established by state law, or its fiscal agent, support research of policy issues, quality and effectiveness of care, and of epidemiological projects, support constituent requests made to a congressional representative, support litigation involving the Agency related to this system of records, and combat fraud and abuse in certain Federally funded health benefits programs.
+We have provided background information about the modified system in the SUPPLEMENTARY INFORMATION section below.
 Although the Privacy Act requires only that CMS provide an opportunity for interested persons to comment on the proposed routine uses, CMS invites comments on all portions of this notice.
-See EFFECTIVE DATES section for comment period.
+See Effective Dates section for comment period.

-EFFECTIVE DATES: CMS filed a modified or altered system report with the Chair of the House Committee on Government Reform and Oversight, the Chair of the Senate Committee on Governmental Affairs, and the Administrator, Office of Information and Regulatory Affairs, Office of Management and Budget (OMB) on May 22, 2002.
-To ensure that all parties have adequate time in which to comment, the modified or altered SOR, including routine uses, will become effective 40 days from the publication of the notice, or from the date it was submitted to OMB and the Congress, whichever is later, unless CMS receives comments that require alterations to this notice.
+EFFECTIVE DATES: CMS filed a modified or altered system report with the Chair of the House Committee on Government Reform and Oversight, the Chair of the Senate Committee on Governmental Affairs, and the Administrator, Office of Information and Regulatory Affairs, Office of Management and Budget (OMB) on July 5, 2002.
+To ensure that all parties have adequate time in which to comment, the modified or altered system of records, including routine uses, will become effective 40 days from the publication of the notice, or from the date it was submitted to OMB and the Congress, whichever is later, unless CMS receives comments that require alterations to this notice.

-ADDRESSES: The public should address comments to: Director, Division of Data Liaison and Distribution (DDLD), CMS, Room N2-04-27, 7500 Security Boulevard, Baltimore, Maryland 21244-1850.
+ADDRESSES: The public should address comments to: Director, Division of Data Liaison and Distribution, CMS, Room N2-04-27, 7500 Security Boulevard, Baltimore, Maryland 21244-1850.
 Comments received will be available for review at this location, by appointment, during regular business hours, Monday through Friday from 9 a.m.-3 p.m., eastern daylight time.

-FOR FURTHER INFORMATION CONTACT: Marcia Levin, Division of Facilities Management Services, Administrative Services Group, CMS, SLL-11-18, 7500 Security Boulevard, Baltimore, Maryland, 21244-1850.
-The telephone number is 410-786-7840.
+FOR FURTHER INFORMATION CONTACT: Ron North, Technical Advisor, Division of Informational Analysis and Technical Assistance, Center for Medicaid and State Operations, CMS, Room S3-17-26, 7500 Security Boulevard, Baltimore, Maryland 21244-1850.
+The telephone number is 410-786-5651.